toolleeo/cli-apps/README.md

 * [ToRRential Card processor](https://github.com/Constantin1489/trrc) - A command-line program to add a card to Anki using AnkiConnect API.
 * [tui-deck](https://github.com/mebitek/tui-deck) - A TUI frontend for Nextcloud Deck app.
 * [tuxi](https://github.com/Bugswriter/tuxi) - A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.
-* [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
-It's an interactive TUI program that displays time across the time zones of your choosing.
 * [zeitkatze](https://github.com/leonmavr/zeitkatze) - Simplest stopwatch in a linux console.

 ## <a name="programming"></a>Programming